Ernie Anderson

 Ernest Earle Anderson (November 12, 1923 – February 6, 1997) was an American radio and television personality, horror host, and announcer.

-Known for his portrayal of "Ghoulardi", the host of late night horror films on WJW Channel 8 on Cleveland television from 1963 to 1966, he worked as an announcer for the American Broadcasting Company (ABC) television network from the late 1970s until the mid-1990s.
+Known for his portrayal of "Ghoulardi", the host of late night horror films on WJW Channel 8 on Cleveland television from 1963 to 1966, he worked as an announcer for the ABC television network from the late 1970s until the mid-1990s.

-He is the father of filmmaker Paul Thomas Anderson, whose production entity is known as the Ghoulardi Film Company.
+He is the father of filmmaker Paul Thomas Anderson, who named his production company the Ghoulardi Film Company.